remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 };
 ```

 Next, lets look at what changed in the CDK script.
 First, we create a DynamoDB table with a partition key named `id`.
-Every table needs a partition key, as it is the equivalent of a primary key in a traditional RDMS.
+Every table needs a partition key, as it is the equivalent of a primary key in a traditional RDBMS.
 We did not define a sort key, which, as the name implies, would define how the data in the table is sorted.
 The topic of choosing the right partition key and sort key is outside the scope of this tutorial, but I recommend [this article](https://aws.amazon.com/blogs/database/choosing-the-right-dynamodb-partition-key/), which covers the topic in detail.

 The next section is a script that inserts table records into DynamoDB once created.
 We're just inserting a single record.